theguisse/ds-west-github_activity_011120/README.md

 Why Fork?
 > Forking a repo creates a personal copy of the repository for you to do with as you wish.
 You can make changes to files and save the changes on Github via your local fork.

-You will be forking various repos, for example lecture repos, to follow along with on your computer.
+> You will be forking various repos, for example lecture repos, to follow along with on your computer.
 By forking lectures and activities, you can write code in the jupyter notebooks associated with each lecture, then save these notes on the cloud by pushing to your fork.

-If you simply cloned the lecture repo, you would still be able to save your work locally on your computer, but you would not be able to push to the cloud.
+> If you simply cloned the lecture repo, you would still be able to save your work locally on your computer, but you would not be able to push to the cloud.
-That is because you would be attempting to push changes to the original lecture material, and the next time Greg went to give that lecture, he would see your notes.
+That is because you would be attempting to push changes to the original lecture repo, and the next time Greg went to give that lecture, he would see your notes.
 He therefore does not give you the necessary permissions to push.

 - For the first task, fork this repo: https://github.com/learn-co-students/ds-west-github_activity_011120